 Ways to help Apifera Farm Inc.:

-- Cat food is the most useful item to buy on our wish list
+- Cat food and other items on our wish list

 - Visit and shop with Amazon Smile and designate Apifera Farm Inc as your preferred charity

 - Partake in the Old Kitty Knitty Club

 Donations are used for

 Essentials: operating expense $10,000-15,000 yearly